Chen Bojun: During the Early Red Army

 In October 1934, Chen took part in the Long March and was appointed Commander of the Red Ninth Army.
 On July 21, 1935, Chen was demoted to chief commissioner of the Red Army University as he refuted the orders of Zhang Guotao to go against Mao Zedong route of the march.

-Sino-Japanese War (1936-1945)
+Second Sino-Japanese War (1936-1945)

-Chen served as one of the divisional commanders of the Eighth Route Army during the Sino-Japanese War.
+Chen served as one of the divisional commanders of the Eighth Route Army during the Second Sino-Japanese War.
 As the head of the Counter-Japanese Military and Political University in 1938, he opposed Mao's marriage to Jiang Qing.
 During his return to Yan'an in 1940, Chen authored a book on "A Brief History of the Eighth Route Army".

 Chinese Civil War (1945-1949)

 In May 1948, he served as deputy commander of the Northeast Field Army's First Corps, participating in the Liaoshen Campaign, the Siege of Changchun and the Pingjin Campaign.
 In January 1949, he served as deputy commander of the Tianjin garrison.